+CHECK-IN PROCEDURES

-CHECK-IN PROCEDURES (Due to the pandemic our check in procedures have changed) If you are dropping your daughter off at day camp:
+If you are dropping your daughter off at day camp:

 We make every effort to move your child through the check-in process as quickly as we can.
 We ask for your patience and understanding when delays occur.